minhwanoh/SimExm/README.md

 ##Basic Usage

 The simulation is run through simple scripts.
-There are four steps to a SimExm script:
+There are 6 steps to a SimExm script:

-1. Creating the ground_truth object, the labeling, expansion and optics units.
+1. Creating the ground_truth dataset object, as well as the labeling,
+2. Create the expansion and optics units and specify parameters.
+3. Fill up the ground truth dataset object with data from a saved file or by loading from the images.
-2. Choosing labeling parameters and running the labeling simulation.
+4. Choosing labeling parameters and running the labeling simulation.
-2. Running the expansion and imaging simulation.
+5. Running the expansion and imaging simulation.
-3. Saving, or visualizing the simulated output.
+6. Saving, or visualizing the simulated output.

 An example script can be found here: ./scripts/run_sim.py Make sure to check it out to get a better understanding of how to build a sim script.